 Here you can find the handbooks for current Sport and Health Sciences students:

-Each programme offered by the School provides a student handbook.
+Each programme in Sport and Health Sciences provides a student handbook.
 These can be accessed from the links below:

 - BSc Psychology with Sport and Exercise Science Handbook (links to Psychology website)